Skip to yearly menu bar Skip to main content

 Abstract

 Large language models can solve tasks that were not present in the training set.
 This capability is believed to be due to in-context learning and skill composition.
 In this work, we study the emergence of in-context learning and skill composition in a collection of modular arithmetic tasks.
 Specifically, we consider a finite collection of linear modular functions $z = a x + b y \text{ mod } p$ labeled by the vector $(a, b) \in \mathbb{Z}_p^2$.
 We use some of these tasks for pre-training and the rest for out-of-distribution testing.
 We empirically show that a GPT-style transformer exhibits a transition from in-distribution to out-of-distribution generalization as the number of pre-training tasks increases.
 We find that the smallest model capable of out-of-distribution generalization requires two transformer blocks, while for deeper models, the out-of-distribution generalization phase is *transient*, necessitating early stopping.
-Finally, we perform an interpretability study of the pre-trained models, revealing the highly structured representations in both phases; and discuss the learnt algorithm.
+Finally, we perform an interpretability study of the pre-trained models, revealing highly structured representations in both attention heads and MLPs; and discuss the learned algorithms.
+Notably, we find an algorithmic shift in deeper models, as we go from few to many in-context examples.

 Oral